Potential Insider Threat Indicators: Hidden Risks

 Another type of insider threat is the mole.
 Typically, moles are imposters who have gained access to an organization through their current employment or by being hired.

-Generally, these individuals enter a company in the first place with the intention of stealing private data or causing internal damage to the organization.
+Generally, these individuals enter a company in the first place to steal private data or cause internal damage to the organization.

 The last type of insider threat is compromised threats; these are done by hacking into an employee’s account or by stealing their laptop or phone.
 Insider negligence frequently leads to compromised insiders.